AliceO2Group/O2DPG/RelVal/README.md

 ## More details of `rel-val` command

 As mentioned above, the basic usage of the `rel-val` sub-command is straightforward.
 But there are quite a few more options available and some of them will be explained briefly below.
+In fact, most of them also apply to the `inspect` sub-command.

 ### Setting new/custom thresholds from another RelVal run
 Each RelVal run produces a `Summary.json` file in the corresponding output directories.
 Among other things, it contains the computed values of all tests for each compared histogram pair.
 Such a `Summary.json` can now be used as a input file for a future RelVal to set all thresholds according to the values.
-In fact, multiple such files can be passed and for each historgam-test combination, the mean or max of the previously calculated values can be used to set the new thresholds.
+In fact, multiple such files can be passed and for each histogram-test combination, the mean or max of the previously calculated values can be used to set the new thresholds.

 ```bash
 python ${O2DPG_ROOT}/RelVal/o2dpg_release_validation.py rel-val -i <first-list-of-files> -j <second-list-of-files> --use-values-as-thresholds <list-of-summaries> [--combine-thresholds {mean,max}] [--test-<name>-threshold-margin <value>]